mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

         [![CardImageDefault]][cardimagedefault]

 !!! note
-    Note that inserting images using html is by default turned off by the `dcc.Markdown` to prevent users being exposed to cross-site scripting attacks.
+    Note that inserting images using HTML is by default turned off by the `dcc.Markdown` to prevent users being exposed to cross-site scripting attacks.
 If you need to turn it on, a custom component would have to be created.

 You might notice that the image is quite large.
 You'll find out how to style images in terms of their position and size in the next section.